ruilvo/radioamadorismo-website/frontend/README.md

 # Portal do Radioamador (portaldoradioamador-frontend)

-Website de suporte ao Portal do Radioamador
+Website do Portal do Radioamador

 ## Install the dependencies